 1. The Protection of Civil Liberties: For millennia, human beings have developed civilizations.
-Our civil liberties always matter for many reasons.
+These civilizations spread in the four corners of this Earth filled with scholars, inventors, architects, teachers, lawyers, doctors, entertainers, athletes, entrepreneurs, religious leaders, financial experts, etc. Our civil liberties always matter for many reasons.
 Civil liberties protect our individual and collective rights.
 They teach us about the importance of community and our power as individuals.
 The Bill of Rights promote the concept of civil liberties that can't took away.
-Many people take civil liberties for granted, but other nations in the world have much less rights.
+Many people take civil liberties for granted, but other nations in the world have much less rights than we have in America.
 Numerous folks don't realize how blessed they are.
 Therefore, we must realize that our civil liberties (which are fundamental rights and freedoms guaranteed to individuals) ought to be protected and strengthened like the freedom of speech, the right to protest, the right to bear arms (I believe that gun rights is an individual right, but I agree with reasonable gun control regulations to save lives and protect our communities), protection from unreasonable searches and seizures, the right of due process, etc.

 2. Environmental Justice: I will forever be pro-environment.
+I live in an urban environment and that environment taught me that planting trees, throwing trash away in trash cans, and being careful on how I treat Nature are important actions to pursue.
 You can't be a revolutionary or a person who cares about the world without being in favor of helping the environment.
 When I was a child, the cartoon show Captain Planet certainly inspired to care for the environment in a higher level.
 It is important to promote clean air, clean water, and protections of animal species.
 Also, with climate change, we realize that the Earth is much warmer than decades ago as proven by scientific research filled with true data.
+Even back during the Johnson administration during the 1960s, authorities warned the public about climate change.
 That is why clean energy has worked wonders to help humanity globally to deal with the real problem of climate change.
 Helping the environment means to get rid of toxins in the waters including the oceans, it means to improve our health, it means to think about things beyond ourselves from recycling to improving air quality.
 Earth Day reminds us of that deforestation, biodiversity loss, and other evils must be combatted.
 We certainly don't need more cuts to NOAA.
 We desire more investments in disaster relief funds and NOAA, so we can save human beings' lives.
 With new issues like BPAs, radiation, etc., we must be cognizant on the importance of developing a better Earth.

 5. Equality for all: I mean that precept.
 I believe all people are created equal in the image of God and are entitled to life, liberty, and the pursuit of happiness without exception.
 Equality doesn't mean that everyone is identical.
 Even twins aren't genetically 100 percent identical.
-Many far right people (like red bill extremists, Hoteps, MAGA followers, etc.) confuse equality with identical.
-Equality means that everyone has equal worth and equal value deserving to be treated with the same dignity and respect afforded to all people.
+Many far-right people (like red pill extremists, Hoteps, racists, sexists, xenophobes, MAGA followers, etc.) confuse equality with identical.
+Equality means that everyone has equal worth and equal value, deserving to be treated with the same dignity and respect afforded to all people.
 I reject sexism and xenophobia.
-Equality doesn't mean to ignore oppression or embracing the falsehood that we live in a complete meritocracy.
-It does mean that injustice and oppression should be fought against so the system of racism/oppression can be replaced with an authentic system of justice and liberty for all in the human race.
+Some of the far-right extremists obsess over the concept of criticizing "woke" not to oppose extreme political correctness, but many of them desire to deprive minority groups of fundamental human rights.
+Woke means acknowledging the dignity, humanity, and suffering of oppressed people and advancing the necessity to take action to eliminate injustices and discrimination.
+Equality doesn't mean to ignore oppression or embrace the falsehood that we live in a complete meritocracy.
+It does mean that injustice and oppression should be fought against, so the system of racism/oppression can be replaced with an authentic system of justice and liberty for all in the human race.

 6. Advancing the General Welfare (and the Social Safety Net): For the eons of human history, people always honored the general welfare.
 The Preamble of the U.S. Constitution cited the right of the government to promote the general welfare of the people.
 That means that the government does have the right to provide resources to help human beings for sincere reasons.
 Therefore, I will always believe in a strong social safety net to help the homeless, the poor, the working class, and the middle-class people of the Earth.
 It has been sixty years after the creation of Medicare and Medicaid, which were signed into law by President Lyndon Baines Johnson.
 The social safety net is readily grown by our work.
 We work hard and earn our Medicare and Social Security benefits.
 Medicaid is for the poor, those with disabilities, and other human beings who desire them.
 We have an unjust law that cuts Medicaid, SNAP, and other social programs massively while giving $1 trillion in tax breaks for the super wealthy.
 That is why people from across the political spectrum desire a strong social safety net to assist millions of Americans and other people worldwide.
 By nature, I am opposed to austerity as radically cutting the social safety net and radically cutting foreign aid (including cuts to the highly successful Pepfar program that has helped to save people's lives from HIV/AIDS overseas) will harm people in America and worldwide.
 During the Great Depression (and before that event), millions of Americans didn't have adequate retirement insurance.
 That is why people made President Franklin Delano Roosevelt to sign a law to make the Social Security Act in order to allow Americans to have Social Security after a certain age, usually in their late 60s now.
 Social Security has saved tons of lives for generations.
 A robust public social safety net is a blessing for the human race in general.